hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hypridle.md

 You can define as many listeners as you want.

-Full hypridle example with hyprlock:
+Full hypridle example with hyprlock, you may need to prepend the keys to look like $key :

 ```ini
 general {